cygnan/twitter-wordcloud-bot/README.md

 </p>

-## Usage

-Tweet a search query to @twiwordcloudbot.
+**Usage:** Tweet a search query to @twiwordcloudbot.
 Then it will search tweets and reply with a wordcloud image.

 ## Dependent libraries